realworldocaml/book/book/gadts/README.md

 and we need to fetch permissions for the service in question; once we have both, we can check if the user-id is in fact permitted to log on.

-Without GADTs, we might model this as follows.
+Without GADTs, we might model the state of a single logon request as follows.

 ```ocaml env=main
 type logon_request =